Antoine Cartier d'Aure: Life

-From 26 February 1847 he was écuyer en chef of the École de cavalerie in Saumur.
+From 26 February 1847 he was écuyer en chef of the Saumur Cavalry School.
 In 1849 he was promoted to officer of the Légion d'Honneur.
 He retired on 17 July 1854, and went to live at Tours.

-In 1858 he was appointed écuyer en chef and inspector of the imperial stables to the Emperor of France, Napoléon III.
+In 1858 he was appointed écuyer en chef and inspector of the imperial stables to the Emperor of France, Napoleon III.
 From 1861 he was inspector-general of the imperial stud.

 He died on 6 April 1863 at the Château de Saint-Cloud in Saint-Cloud, Hauts-de-Seine.
 He had married three times, to Clémence-Etienette Le Noir de Pas de Loup, to Louise Ursule Chapelles de Courteilles, and lastly to Adrienne-Olympe de Bentzon, who survived him.

 Published works

 The published works of Cartier d'Aure include but probably are not limited to the following: